End of the Beginning (Agents of S.H.I.E.L.D.): Broadcast

 "End of the Beginning" was first aired in the United States on ABC on April 1, 2014.
 Marvel and the series' creatives had multiple discussions with ABC to ensure this episode would air the week before Winter Soldier released, which was not previously guaranteed, in order for the episode to be the front bookend to the film.

 Marketing

 Beginning with the episode "T.A.H.I.T.I.", all episodes leading up to the release of Captain America: The Winter Soldier and the series' crossover with that film were marketed as Agents of S.H.I.E.L.D.: Uprising.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.'s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
+On March 16, 2022, the episode became available for streaming on Disney+.